Production Designers

 International Experience

-Production designers with credits on major international features and prestige television.
-They understand the expectations of studios and streamers working across the Asian market and navigate Japan's filming customs and protocols.
+Our production designers hold credits on major global features and prestige television.
+They know what studios and streamers expect across the Asian market.
+They also handle Japan's filming customs and on-set rules.

 03.